Challenging a benefits decision

 Request a mandatory reconsideration

-If you’re still not happy with the decision, contact the DWP to request a mandatory reconsideration.
-They must explain why they think the decision is wrong and include any evidence to support this.
+Explain why you think the decision is wrong and include any evidence to support this.

-Be aware that this reconsideration must be requested within one month of receiving the original decision, unless there are exceptional circumstances, for example, if you’re in hospital.
+If you are asking for a mandatory reconsideration, you must do so within one month of receiving the original decision, unless there are exceptional circumstances, for example, if you’re in hospital.

-The DWP is obliged to take another look at your case and send a response, known as a mandatory reconsideration notice (sometimes known as a written statement of reasons).
+The DWP is obliged to take another look at your case and send a response, known as a mandatory reconsideration notice.

 Appeal to the tribunal